 It’s only those last few reps that trigger significant muscle building adaptations since your body doesn’t adapt unless it has a strong incentive to do so.
 The “easy reps” aren’t strenuous enough for that.

 Once you get around five reps short of failure, you’ll get a modest yet suboptimal response.
-But once you get between zero and two reps of failure, you’ll receive an optimal hypertrophy trigger.
+But once you get between zero and two reps of failure (or 8-10 RPE), you’ll receive an optimal hypertrophy trigger.

 So, when you do very high rep sets, you have to do many “junk reps” to get to those last few reps that stimulate meaningful growth.

 That’s not a big deal on a set-per-set basis.
 But when you quantify that over weeks or months, those junk reps add up.
 It means you’ll have to do many reps that don’t do much for your gains.

 Therefore, it’s more efficient to use a moderate rep range, which will yield a more favorable ratio of junk reps to effective reps.

 Second, more “interference factors” come into play with high rep sets.
 Those are influences that don’t aid muscle growth but do interfere with your ability to get in those high-quality close-to-failure reps.

 For example, let’s say that you’re doing squats, lunges, or the leg press for very high reps.
 You’ll likely reach the point where your cardiovascular system becomes heavily taxed.